 Even within the United States, there are stereotypes about people from different regions.
 I have taken people I know who have never been to New York on a personal tour of my hometown when they visited for the first time.
 Almost every single time, each one of them would say with an astonished look on their faces and in a pleasantly surprised manner: “New Yorkers are not rude.”

 No, New Yorkers in general are not rude.
 It may just seem that way because many are usually rushing from one appointment to another and usually do not have the time to stop and engage with people; but I can understand how people from other parts of the world could consider that behavior rude.
 I have not lived in New York in years; and yet I still walk faster than most people.
-Old habits are hard to break, I suppose — but I am not rude.
+Old habits are hard to break, I suppose — but I try not to be rude.

 Whenever I travel to another country, I try to acclimate myself as much as I possibly can.
 Learning a few words of the local language goes a long way towards a great experience.
 When local citizens see that I am attempting to show an interest and make an effort to learn their language and customs, they are almost always friendly and more accommodating to me.